abzico/texpackr/README.md

 * (optional) `make check`
 * `make install` - then you will get executable file `texpackr`, shared and dynamic libraries along with header files necessary to develop the program.

-## ndk-build support

-This project has `Android.mk` build support for Android.

 # Dependencies

 * [libpng](http://www.libpng.org/pub/png/libpng.html) - installed on your system
 * [hashmap_c](https://github.com/haxpor/hashmap_c) - installed on your system.

+## ndk-build support

+This project has `Android.mk` build support for Android.

+To be able to use `Android.mk` to build, you need to download the following dependencies source code to your system

+* `libpng` - download libpng source then place at `../libpng` from this project directory, then use our [Android.mk](https://github.com/abzico/libpng-ndkbuild) by following instruction there.
+* `libhashmap_c` - clone source code from https://github.com/haxpor/hashmap_c then place at `../hashmap_c`

 # Meta File Format